plerup/makeEspArduino/README.md

 | __env_version__ | ESP Arduino version |

-##### Automatic rebuild

-Another special feature of this makefile is that it keeps a record of the command line parameters and git versions used in the latest build.
-If any of these are changed during the next build, e.g. changing a variable definition, a complete rebuild is made in order to ensure that all possible changes are applied.
-If you don't want this function just define the variable **IGNORE_STATE**.

 ##### Including the makefile

 The easiest way to control the makefile is by defining the desired values of the control variables in your own makefile and then include makeEspArduino.mk.
 Example: